 Figure 8.8 Out Of Range (OOR) Correction If no values have been selected for the Decimal Value (DV), no correction should be selected.
 If Unit Values (UV) ranges were specified, the user has the option to change the out of range measurements to the last value that was recorded before the out of range measurement was recorded, or have it according to the max/min unit value as specified earlier.
 In this case the software will know if the value is under the minimum or maximum limit.
 After the correction has been made, the data needs to be reconverted under File - Reconvert Data, and data will be changed accordingly.
-Time Synchronize Data (TSD) 8.8 Choose the Settings menu, TSD definition command.
+8.7 Time Synchronize Data (TSD) Choose the Settings menu, TSD definition command.
 A dialog box appears:

-Figure 8.9 Time Synchrone Data Settings If the user wants to time synchronize two or more data files, it is possible to select three options: 1 hour, 10 minutes, or 5 minutes.
+Figure 8.9 Time Synchronic Data Settings If the user wants to time synchronize two or more data files, it is possible to select three options: 1 hour, 10 minutes, or 5 minutes.
 The restriction is that the sample interval selected must be greater than the initial interval, and it must also be dividable by the initial interval.
 For example, if the initial interval was 15 minutes, only the 1 hour option can be selected for time synchronizing.
 If the 'Include empty cells' is enabled, the data tables will be empty for those measurements in the original file that are not to be shown.
 If the user wants to activate this feature, the 'Make TSD file when converting DAD-DAT' must be enabled.
 For changing the current measurement file with one of the three intervals, the data must be reconverted by 'File - Reconvert Data'.
-8.9 Rate Of Change (ROC) This new feature gives the user a chance to see how fast the signal is changing, i.e. the estimated velocity of the signal.
+8.8 Rate Of Change (ROC) This new feature gives the user a chance to see how fast the signal is changing, i.e. the estimated velocity of the signal.
 This applies to all measured parameters.
 The ROC is calculated via a two point numerical differentiation: ROC = (P2-P2)/(t2-t1) P: Parameter expressed in a user defined unit t: Time (hour, minute or second) The way the ROC is set up and viewed is very similar to the TSD.
 Under 'Settings\ROC' the ROC options can be set:

 Figure 8.10 ROC Definition The ROC is only computed when a DAD->DAT conversion is performed, and when the user wishes.
 The time units are selectable as hour, minute or seconds.
 For small changes it can be convenient to express the ROC as a milli (10-3) unit.
-For example if the depth is in meters (m) then millimeters are expressed as (mm).
-The ROC can be viewed as a trend under 'View\Data Trend and Table\Rate of Change (ROC)' or as tabulated data via 'View\Measurement Data\Rate Of Change'.
-8.10 Chart Title Click on the title name to change the title of the chart.
+For example if the temperature is in (°C) then milli degrees Celsius are expressed as (m°C).
+The ROC can be viewed as a trend under 'View\Data Trend and Table\Rate Of Change (ROC)' or as tabulated data via 'View\Measurement Data\Rate Of Change'.
+8.9 Chart Title Click on the chart title in the chart window to change the title of the chart.
 A dialog box appears:

-Figure 8.11 Chart Title Dialog Box The chart is automatically assigned the data file number as a chart title.
-To change the chart title, enter a new text string and press the OK button.
+Figure 8.11 Chart Title Dialog Box To change the chart title, enter a new text string and press the OK button.
 Time Axis To change the time scale of the chart, click on the X axis scale.
 A dialog box appears:

 Figure 8.12 X-Axis Settings Dialog Box By disabling the Automatic option, the minimum and maximum time values become active.
 By clicking on the Change buttons for the maximum and minimum values, the time range can be specified.
 By enabling the Automatic option, the measurement time will go back to the initial range.
-Value Axis To change the scale settings for the value axis, click on either of the Y axis scale, for temperature or depth.
+Value Axis To change the scale settings for the value axis, click on either of the Y axis scale, for temperature.
 A dialog box appears: